RoyZhenLongLim/PHYS1200/research.md

 	- Other isotopes are unstable, e.g. Li-4, Li-8 and Li-9.
 - Can be easily destroyed via proton capture as Li-8 is less stable that He-4, so will decay to 2 He-4 instead of becoming Li-8.
-- Lithium abundance is an indication of the abundance at formation.

 ```
 H-1 + Li-7 = 2 * He-4